turingschool/front-end-curriculum/lessons/deploy-to-heroku.md

 Heroku allows you to install addons for your different projects.
 Under the resources tab for your project, you should see a section that allows you to search for an addon.
 Search for 'Heroku Postgres' and add the addon to your project.

-### Step 6b - Inspect Configuration Variables

-This addon that we just installed created an environment variable for us to connect to our database.
+This addon will create an environment variable for us to connect to our production database.
 Navigate to the settings page for your application and click on 'Reveal Config Variables'.

 You'll see one has be created for us called `DATABASE_URL`.
 We don't need or want the actual value for this variable, we're just going to want to reference it in our database configuration.

-### Step 6c - Configure Knex for Production
+### Step 6b - Configure Knex for Production

 In your `knexfile.js`, add a production environment.
 You can copy directly from your `development` environment and then make a handful of changes: